inchworks/picinch/docs/index.md

 # PicInch Gallery
-PicInch provides a simple way for a group of website members, such as a photography club, to display their photographs.
+PicInch provides a simple way for a group of members, such as a photography club, to display their photographs.
 The emphasis is on uncluttered presentation of images, organised into slideshows.

 [Installation and Setup]({{ site.baseurl }}{% link installation-setup.md %})